uttkarsh-cloud/online-portfolio/README.md

 # online-portfolio
 Website

-It is a 3 module single page website consisting of about, work & contact page.
+It is a single module page website consisting of about, work & contact page.

 I have used Html, CSS & Javascript languages to build this website.